ysong6/donor-analysis/README.md

 4. [Instructions](README.md#Instructions)

 # Introduction
-This project help to identify possible donors for a variety of upcoming election campaigns.
+This project analyzes donors for a variety of election campaigns.
 The result consists of two parts:

 a.
 The running median, total dollar amount and total number of contributions by recipient and zip code for each record of the input data.